adafruit/Adafruit_ADXL343/README.md

-#Adafruit ADXL345 Accelerometer Driver #
+# Adafruit ADXL343 Accelerometer Driver

-This driver is for the Adafruit ADXL345 Breakout (http://www.adafruit.com/products/1231), and is based on Adafruit's Unified Sensor Library (Adafruit_Sensor).
+This driver is for the Adafruit ADXL343 Breakout (http://www.adafruit.com/products/), and is based on Adafruit's Unified Sensor Library (Adafruit_Sensor).

-## About the ADXL345 ##
+## About the ADXL343 ##

-The ADXL345 is a digital accelerometer that supports both SPI and I2C mode, with adjustable data rata and 'range' (+/-2/4/8/16g).
-The Adafruit_ADXL345 driver takes advantage of I2C mode to reduce the total pin count required to use the sensor.
+The ADXL343 is a digital accelerometer that supports both SPI and I2C mode, with adjustable data rata and 'range' (+/-2/4/8/16g).
+The Adafruit_ADXL343 driver takes advantage of I2C mode to reduce the total pin count required to use the sensor.

-More information on the ADXL345 can be found in the datasheet: http://www.analog.com/static/imported-files/data_sheets/ADXL345.pdf
+More information on the ADXL345 can be found in the datasheet: http://www.analog.com/static/imported-files/data_sheets/ADXL343.pdf

 ## What is the Adafruit Unified Sensor Library? ##